Myron Michailidis: Cultural and Conference Center of Crete (2019–)

 During summer 2023, Michailidis conducted Karl Orff's Carmina Burana in the hall of the CCCC and then at the open-air festival of Giortes Rokkas, Crete an event that took place within the archaeological site of Rokka and in front of an audience of more than 5,000 people.
 In November 2024, as part of the celebrations marking the 200th anniversary Beethoven’s Symphony No. 9 in D minor, Op.
 125, Michailidis conducted the composer’s emblematic masterpiece in a historic concert, presenting the work for the very first time in Crete.

+Cyprus Symphony Orchestra (2026–)

+In December 2025, The Cyprus Symphony Orchestra Foundation announces the official appointment of Myron Michailidis as Artistic Director of the Cyprus Symphony Orchestra, with his term beginning in January 2026.

 Recordings

 Michailidis has recorded for EMI Classics and repeatedly for Naxos, as well as for numerous Greek labels and for the Greek National Radio: